jkreileder/cf-ips-to-hcloud-fw/README.md

     cf-ips-to-hcloud-fw -h
     ```

-You should see the usage information for cf-ips-to-hcloud-fw.
+You should see the usage information for `cf-ips-to-hcloud-fw`.

+To upgrade `cf-ips-to-hcloud-fw`, run:

+> [!TIP]
+> To upgrade `cf-ips-to-hcloud-fw`, run `pipx upgrade cf-ips-to-hcloud-fw`.

 #### Using pip

+We strongly recommend using a virtual environment when installing Python
+packages with pip.
+This helps to avoid conflicts between packages and allows you
+to manage packages on a per-project basis.

 1. Create a virtual environment: